decentralized-identity/bbs-signature/draft-bbs-signatures.md

 ### Encoding of elements to be hashed.
 To avoid ambiguity, each element passed to the HASH or the XOF function, either by itself or concatenated with other elements, must first be encoded to an appropriate format, depending on its type.
 Specifically,
 - Points in G1 or G2 must be encoded using the `point_to_octets` implementation for a particular ciphersuite.
-- Non-negative integers must be encoded using `I2OSP` with an output length of 4 bytes.
+- Non-negative integers must be encoded using `I2OSP` with an output length of 8 bytes.
 - Scalars must be zero-extended to a fixed length, defined by a particular ciphersuite.
 - Octet strings must be zero-extended to a length that is a multiple of 8 bits.
 Then, the extended value is encoded directly.

 After encoding, octet strings MUST be prepended with a value representing the length of their binary representation in the form of the number of bytes.
-If the octet string represents a DST, then its length's binary value must be zero-extended to 8 bits.
-If it is a generic octet string (not representing a DST), its length's binary value must be zero-extended to 32 bits.
+If the octet string represents a DST, then its length must be encoded to octets using I2OSP with ouptut length of 1 byte.
+If it is a generic octet string (not representing a DST), its length must be encoded to octets using I2OSP with ouptut length of 8 bytes.
 The combined value (encoded value + length prefix) binary representation is then encoded as a single octet string.
-For example, the string `0x14d` will be encoded as `0x00000002014d`.
+For example, the string `0x14d` will be encoded as `0x0000000000000002014d`.
 DSTs with length larger than 2^8 - 1 MUST be rejected.
-Other octet-strings (not DSTs) with length larger than 2^32 - 1, MUST also be rejected.
+Other octet-strings (not DSTs) with length larger than 2^64 - 1, MUST also be rejected.

 As an example of the above transformations, consider the following.
 Assume that one wants to hash together the message `"Jane"` and the number `25`.
 The procedure would be
 - Calculate octets of the message `"Jane"` and the number `25` as,
    ```
    message_octets = 0x4a616e65
-   number_octets = I2OSP(25, 4) = 0x00000019
+   number_octets = I2OSP(25, 4) = 0x0000000000000019
    ```
-- Calculate the length of the message binary representation (message_octets) and zero-extent it to 32 bits i.e., `len(message_octets) = 0x00000004`.
+- Calculate the length of the message binary representation (message_octets) and transform it to octets i.e., `len(message_octets) = I2OSP(4, 8) = 0x0000000000000004`.
 - Prepend the length calculated in the previous step to the message's binary representation and concatenate the result with the octets representing the number `25`, to get the octets to be hashed,
    ```
    octets_to_hash = len(message_octets) || message_octets || number_octets =
-                  = 0x000000044a616e6500000019
+                  = 0x00000000000000044a616e650000000000000019
    ```
 - hash the result (i.e., `HASH(octets_to_hash)`)